 Chief Mapu, 29, leader of the Huni Kuin tribe

 On the 22nd of August 2019, Chief Mapu's community witnessed their forest go up in flames.
 Mapu belongs to the Huni Kuin, an indigenous group living in Brazil and Peru.
-Despite being the largest tribe in the state of Acre, parts of their land are not officially recognised as protected by the state.
+Despite being the largest tribe in the state of Acre, parts of their land are not officially recognized as protected by the state.
 As a result, many of the Huni Kuin people have already been displaced from the Brazilian-Bolivian border, where they lost land to competing commercial interests.

 Mapu, who has performed traditional plant medicine rituals all over the world, has been raising money in various campaigns to buy his people's territories.
 The Huni Kuin depend on the forest for their livelihoods and their physical and spiritual wellbeing.
 Like many other indigenous people, their knowledge of the local plants and animals and their relationship with the land make them invaluable allies for conservation efforts.
 "The forest is, for us indigenous people, the source of medicinal plants," he told me.
 "While the loggers perceive it only as a source of precious wood and therefore money, we have the wisdom about the use of medicinal plants that was inherited from our ancestors.
 If the forest disappears, so will our knowledge."